2G-Labs/DSA/STANDARD.md

   while condition:
       # code block

-  for i from startValue to endValue:
+  for i = startValue to endValue:
       # code block

   for item in collection: